carpentries-incubator/hpc-intro/_episodes/14-modules.md

 randomly-selected points should fall in the circle, so pi can be estimated from 4*f, where f is the observed fraction of points that fall in the circle.
-Because each sample is independent, this algorithm is easly implemented in parallel.
+Because each sample is independent, this algorithm is easily implemented in parallel.

 We have provided a Python implementation, which uses MPI and Numpy.